 The Center for Career and Professional Development provides access to career management education and support for students and alumni.
 This collection represents documents the work of the department from 1934 to 2006.

 The Records of the Department of Communications and Marketing documents the deparments efforts of promoting and representing the Institute in the media.
 The records include marketing material and photographs of departments, events, and activities at or sponsored by Pratt Institute from 1888 to 2015.
 Formats present in the collection include photographic prints, paper, negatives, and slides.

 The Department of Exhibitions has hosted art exhibitions in various locations on and off the Pratt Institute campus approximately since 1896.
+The exhibitions primarily highlight work by students, faculty, and community members.
 Records maintained in the course of the department’s activities include item checklists, photographs, press releases, flyers, and catalogs.
-The items in this collection range from 1896 to 2017 and are arranged by location.
+The items in this collection range from 1896 to 2017.

 The Records of Library trace the history of the administration of the Pratt Institute Libraries and the earlier Pratt Institute Free Library from its beginning in 1888 to the present through internal reports, statistics, publications, correspondence, photographs, and other forms of documentation created by staff.